myafka/Technical-Writing-Courses/en/For Students/Technical Writing One/Active voice.md

 * Distinguish passive voice from active voice.
 * Convert passive voice to active voice because active voice is usually clearer.

-First, watch this video, just to get the ball rolling1:
+First, watch this video, just to get the ball rolling:

 <h2>Distinguish active voice from passive voice in simple sentences</h2>